-How to find the Campuhan Ridge walk
+How to find the Campuhan Ridge Walk

-Here are the directions to Campuhan ridge walk in Ubud:
+Here are the directions to Campuhan Ridge Walk in Ubud:

 Before the bridge, on your right, you will see a sign for IBAH Hotel.
-This will be before the clinic and after the turning to Sari Organic if you know where that is.
+This will be before the clinic and after the turning to Sari Organic, if you know where that is.

-Turn right at that sign as if you’re going to the hotel (North of the main road if your looking at the map).
-To the left you will see a road that goes downhill.
+Turn right at that sign as if you’re going to the hotel (North of the main road if you’re looking at the map).
+To the left, you will see a road that goes downhill.

 Now take the road going right, DOWN the stairs (not over the bridge, but under it).
 The stairs will go up a little and for the next few metres the road will be a little uneven.
 Don’t worry, soon enough it will even out into a nice paved road.

-Congratulations, you’ve found the path! 🙂
+Congratulations, you’ve found the path to Campuhan Ridge Walk!

 I would recommend going off-path wherever you like, there are some great places that aren’t on the main road – good for photoshoots in tall grass!
 I went up a steep hill off-path and had a lovely meditation overlooking the gorgeous fields.